Willamette locomotive: History

+Designed and introduced in late 1922, the high point in production was 1923, when 11 were built and shipped.
+By 1929, only one, the last one, was built.

-The Willamette locomotive was very similar to a Shay, but had many differences, as the company that made them intended on making an "improved Shay", even though the "Pacific Coast Shay", later made by Lima, took up many of the features on the Willamette.
+The Willamette locomotive was very similar to a Shay, but had many differences, as the company that made them intended on making an "improved Shay", even though the "Pacific Coast Shay", later made by Lima, took up many of the features of the Willamette.
 The differences were: